jeremyButtler/freezeTB/included-programs.md

 Chapter one: monsters that consume all hope

 - freezeTB: core program for freezeTB
-- ftbTclTk: primrary gui that wraps freezeTB
+- ftbTclTk: TclTK gui that wraps freezeTB
-- graphAmpDepth.r: Rscript that makes graphs for freezeTB
+- ftbRaylib: Raylib gui that wraps freezeTB

 ## Modules:

 Chapter two: here be dragons

 - tbAmr: AMR detection
+  - move to bioTools repository and renamed to getAmr
 - tbMiru: detects MIRU-VNTR lineages in reads
   - can run on fastx files (slower)
   - there are some side awk scripts (not installed) for